Post Traumatic Stress Disorder (PTSD) is something many of us are aware of but can we say we know everything about PTSD?

-- 33% due to Abusive sexual relationship- sexual child abuse, marital abuse, rape.
+- 33% due to Abusive sexual relationships- sexual child abuse, marital abuse, rape.

 - 30% due to interpersonal trauma- life-threatening health condition, unanticipated death of a loved one, etc.

-- 14% due to organized violence- war zone refugee or civilian, combat exposure, discovering dead bodies on crime or war zone, abduction, etc.
+- 14% due to organized violence- war zone refugee or civilian, combat exposure, discovering dead bodies in crime or war zone, abduction, etc.

 - 12% due to physical violence- physical assault, childhood physical abuse, a threat to oneself

-- 12% due to life-threatening events- natural catastrophe, fatal road traffic accident, dangerous chemical exposure.
+- 12% due to life-threatening events- natural catastrophes, fatal road traffic accidents, dangerous chemical exposure.